harshithasv16/files_project/README.md

 # files_project
-To store the data of students read prom the user and process the same data based on the user's choice
+To store the data of students read From the user and process the same data based on the user's choice